sparkflows/sparkflows-docs/docs/user-guide/data-preparation/parse.rst

 Multi Regex Extractor
 ----------------------------------------

-Below is a sample workflow which contains ``Multi Regex Extractor`` processor in Fire Insights.
+Below is a sample workflow which contains ``Multi Regex Extractor`` processor in Sparkflows.
 It demonstrates the usage of ``Multi Regex Extractor`` node to extract data from a field using a Regex Expression.
 Extracted data is appended to the output dataset.
 Multiple data parts can be extracted from input columns.

 It does the following processing of data: